lukew244/js-constructor-pattern/INSTRUCTIONS.md

 ### Starter (15 minutes)

+* Do "thumbs" on the learning objectives.

 * Talk about the high level goal of the week (see the [student README](README.md)).

 * Show the CountModel code.
 [Easy to read version without workshop-related comments](https://github.com/maryrosecook/count/blob/master/public/js/countModel.js)  Run the code and explain at a high level how it works.

 * Demonstrate getting visibility to answer a couple of the questions in the [student README](README.md).

+* Do "thumbs" on the learning objectives.

 ### Main: investigate pattern (20 minutes)